slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'We don't make movies to make money; We make money to make more movies.' -- Walt Disney*

 <!--
+How to Get Rich (without getting lucky):
+Seek wealth, not money or status.
+Wealth is having assets that earn while you sleep.
+Money is how we transfer time and wealth.
+Status is your place in the social hierarchy.
+Understand that ethical wealth creation is possible.
+Ignore people playing status games.
+They gain status by attacking people playing wealth creation games.
+You’re not going to get rich renting out your time.
+You must own equity - a piece of a business - to gain your financial freedom.
+You will get rich by giving society what it wants but does not yet know how to get.
+At scale.
+Pick an industry where you can play long term games with long term people.
+The Internet has massively broadened the possible space of careers.
+Most people haven't figured this out yet.
+Play iterated games.
+All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest.
+Pick business partners with high intelligence, energy, and, above all, integrity.
+Don't partner with cynics and pessimists.
+Their beliefs are self-fulfilling.
+Learn to sell.
+Learn to build.
+If you can do both, you will be unstoppable.
+Arm yourself with specific knowledge, accountability, and leverage.
+Specific knowledge is knowledge that you cannot be trained for.
+If society can train you, it can train someone else, and replace you.
+Specific knowledge is found by pursuing your genuine curiosity and passion rather than whatever is hot right now.
+Building specific knowledge will feel like play to you but will look like work to others.
+When specific knowledge is taught, it’s through apprenticeships, not schools.
+Specific knowledge is often highly technical or creative.
+It cannot be outsourced or automated.
+Embrace accountability, and take business risks under your own name.
+Society will reward you with responsibility, equity, and leverage.
+The most accountable people have singular, public, and risky brands: Oprah, Trump, Kanye, Elon.

+Money is a tool. it can serve as a force multiplier to help you live the life of your dreams, enjoy wild adventures, and create a lasting legacy.

 You cannot save your way to wealth.

 nearly free stuff: books, friends, sleep, stopping bad habits, ideas, gratefulness, experiences, laugh, notice, questions.